SAmicrobiomes/crAss-workflow-ZA-rivers-/README.md

 ## About

 This repo provides [HMMs](https://github.com/SAmicrobiomes/crAssZA/tree/main/HMM%20profiles) for hallmarks genes (MCP, Portal, and TerL) as well as a basic [bash script](https://github.com/SAmicrobiomes/crAssZA/tree/main/script) (crAss.sh) that we used in our recent study to search for crAss-like phages.
-These can easily be used to search through their metagenomes/contigs for the presence of putative crAssphages.
+These can easily be used to search through metagenomes/contigs for the presence of putative crAssphages using just as single command (see below).
 The provided script will be updated on a regular basis, and will soon be provided in the form of a nextflow pipeline.

 ## Usage